The Grand Teton's Upper Exum Climbing Route

 This climber is set to cross the gap instead of going around it.

 These finger holds work well to maintain movement, balance.
-You'll need a death grip if you slip.

 Finger holds on upper ledge

-Lower Ledge - rounding the corner
+Lower ledge - rounding the corner

 The climber's right foot is on a solid foothold.
 The handhold is the fingertip hold on the upper ledge.

-Sticky shoes aren't essential to make it around this corner but they certainly make it quicker, easier and safer.
-As pointed out previously, Glenn Exum had leather-cleated football shoes two sizes too big on his first ascent.
+Glenn Exum had leather-cleated football shoes two sizes too big on his first ascent.
 In the photo, our shoes are rubber-cleated specials from Ross Dress for Less.

-Same view with David on the lower ledge.
+Same view with David on the lower ledge

-Clearly, not her first rodeo
+Not her first rodeo

 When the video ends, she is at the inside corner: